 If you wish to take part in the creation of the Saint Petersburg-Israel Festival, apply now to join our five-day tour to Saint Petersburg this July.

 What Awaits Us in Saint Petersburg: Dubbed the Venice of the North, Saint Petersburg boasts White Night Festivals, beautiful parks and staggeringly beautiful palaces.
 We will visit these sites and others that are often overlooked, getting to know the Saint Petersburg of creativity and of struggles: the city where Jews played cat-and-mouse with the KGB while trying to celebrate Pesach and Simchat Torah, where revolutionaries rebelled against the Tsar's reign, where dissidents criticized the authority of the Communist Party, where Zionists and Refuseniks fought for their right to make Aliyah, and nowadays, where people have to assert their rights to democracy and freedom.

 Saint Petersburg was home to leading bodies that promoted Hebrew literature, Jewish folk music, and Jewish art.
 We will hear about the city's unique history from the people who shaped it and explore what hides behind the shimmering touristic facade of the city.
 Through our visit, we'll hopefully begin to understand the complexity of the city that for some is beloved and for others is hated for being patronizing and elitist.
 But no one can deny its importance to Russian history in general, and to the history of Jewish immigrants from the FSU to Israel in particular.

-The Saint Petersburg-Israel Festival is supported by the Charles and Lynn Schusterman Family Foundation and the Genesis Philanthropy Group.
+The Saint Petersburg-Israel Festival is supported by the Charles and Lynn Schusterman Family Philanthropies and the Genesis Philanthropy Group.

 Please direct all inquiries to Pola Barkan ([email protected]), co-organizer of this program and colleague to Beri and Alex.